-Working on behalf of Mohegan Gaming and Entertainment its subsidiaries and other entities in which it has a direct or indirect ownership interest (the "Company), you have obligations and responsibilities of great importance.
+Working on behalf of the Company its subsidiaries and other entities in which it has a direct or indirect ownership interest (the "Company), you have obligations and responsibilities of great importance.
 This memo is intended to summarize our policies to promote a culture of compliance with laws applicable to our doing business and help you avoid both personal liability and exposing the Company to liability.